 “You know, children are nice,” Santa Claus insisted.
 “You must enjoy them!”

-“I know,” the candidate answered, overjoyed.
+“I know,” the young candidate answered, overjoyed.

 “You only work one month a year, but it's hard!” the old man sighed.
 “The easiest part is meeting the children and asking them if they've been good.
-But on the big day, you have to climb up the rooftops, go down the chimneys, and leave presents without making any noise, so that the surprise will be perfect the next morning."
+But on the big day, you have to climb up the rooftops, go down the chimneys, and leave presents without making any noise, so the surprise will be perfect the next morning."

 The monster was a very gifted student — patient, smiling, and careful not to scare the children (sometimes very young children can be afraid of Santa Claus).
 He also had lots of imaginative ideas for hiding presents.